Skip to content

 There are good reasons for considering this option.
 Several integrated-record solutions already exist in the UK – in fact it is estimated that about 50 per cent of the English population already has a local solution with most of the data required for a DHR.
 The most advanced are probably the Shared Care Records in Manchester and London.

 The CIPHA programme, based on Graphnet and operating in 11 ICSs including Manchester, covers 17 million patients; One London, operated by Oracle Cerner, integrates primary- and secondary-care records for 9 million people in the capital.
-PKB is another solution provider, with 18 million patients on its books.
+PKB is another solution provider, with 18 million patient records.

 Building out the DHR from existing Shared Care Records in Manchester, London, Frimley and elsewhere would require a combination of the following steps: